-Personality-wise I’m quite easy to get along with, shy in a crowd, but fairly adventurous.
-I was voted school captain in high school and consider myself a hard-working individual.
-I’m a very conscientious person and I work best in a structured environment; routine is a necessity for sustained performance.
-I value discipline highly, however, I will admit it’s not always the easiest friend to keep entertained.
 I’m very respectful of other people and their space and property.
-I’m generally quiet-natured, friends describe it as a calmness; I like working alone most of the time because I like to think to myself.
-But truthfully, I do find I struggle involving myself in conversations at times, it depends on the people and topics, however this is the one part of me I’m hoping changes the most through this adventure of meeting new people and sharing stories and experiences.
+I’m generally quiet-natured; friends describe it as a calmness.
+But truthfully I do find I struggle involving myself in conversations at times (trouble with self-confidence), it depends on the people and topics, however this is the one part of me I’m hoping changes the most through this adventure of meeting new people and sharing stories and experiences.

 Why I joined WWOOF

 For the symbiotic tradeoff of course!
 Learning lifelong practical skills, having your basic sustenance and shelter needs met, exploring this beautiful land, and meeting loving people, and in exchange, you get to help people carry out their chores, aid in their livelihood, provide company in such a time when coming together is vital for humanity, and do meaningful work together.